Skip to Content

 Roast of Ice

-When: 7 p.m.
+7 p.m.
 Tuesday, February 3

 Where: Sisyphus Brewing, 712 Ontario Ave.
 W., Minneapolis

-Tickets: Sold out; Benefiting Every Meal; more info here.
+Tickets: Benefiting Every Meal; sold out

 Orange Aid w/Greg Orange & Jackson Hicks

-When: 8 p.m.
+8 p.m.
 Thursday, February 5

 Where: Comedy Corner Underground, 1501 S. Washington Ave., Minneapolis

-Tickets: Benefiting MIRAC, click here for tickets
+Tickets: Benefiting MIRAC; click here for tickets

 Megastellar Open Mic w/Cianna Violet

-When: 8 p.m.
+8 p.m.
 Thursday, February 5

 Where: Midway Saloon, 1567 University Ave.
 W., St. Paul